Issues in Ethics: Supervision of Student Clinicians

 Issues in Ethics Statements: Definition

-From time to time, the Board of Ethics (hereinafter, the "Board") determines that members and certificate holders can benefit from additional analysis and instruction concerning a specific issue of ethical conduct.
+From time to time, the BOE determines that members and certificate holders can benefit from additional analysis and instruction concerning a specific issue of ethical conduct.
 Issues in Ethics statements are intended to heighten sensitivity and increase awareness.
-They are illustrative of the Code of Ethics (2016) (hereinafter, the "Code") and are intended to promote thoughtful consideration of ethical issues.
-They may assist members and certificate holders in engaging in self-guided ethical decision making.
+They are illustrative of the Code of Ethics and are intended to promote thoughtful consideration of ethical issues.
+They may assist members and certificate holders in engaging in self-guided, ethical decision making.
 These statements do not absolutely prohibit or require specified activity.
 The facts and circumstances surrounding a matter of concern will determine whether the activity is ethical.

 Introduction

-Although the standards and requirements can and do differ, under the Code, members and certificate holders delivering or supervising clinical services must hold ASHA certification—the Certificate of Clinical Competence in Audiology (CCC-A) or the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP)—in the area of their clinical or supervisory work regardless of the work setting, state, or jurisdiction in which they are employed.
-As the Issues in Ethics statement Clinical Practice by Certificate Holders in the Profession in Which They Are Not Certified (ASHA, 2017) states, "When audiologists and speech-language pathologists are engaged in any aspect of professional practice, it is essential that they function within the scope of practice of their respective professions (i.e., audiology or speech-language pathology) and only within the scope of their competence, as determined by their certification status, education, training, and experience."
+Although the standards and requirements can and do differ, under the Code of Ethics, ASHA members and certificate holders delivering or supervising clinical services must hold ASHA certification—the Certificate of Clinical Competence in Audiology (CCC-A) or the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP)—in the area of their clinical or supervisory work regardless of the work setting, state, or jurisdiction in which they are employed.
+As indicated in the Issues in Ethics statement Clinical Practice by Certificate Holders in the Profession in Which They Are Not Certified, "When audiologists and speech-language pathologists are engaged in any aspect of professional practice, it is essential that they function within the scope of practice of their respective professions (i.e., audiology or speech-language pathology) and only within the scope of their competence, as determined by their certification status, education, training, and experience."

 Discussion

-The Board of Ethics cites and interprets the following sections of the Code that pertain to the supervision of student clinicians:
+The BOE cites and interprets the following sections of the Code of Ethics that pertain to the supervision of student clinicians:

 ASHA-certified individuals who supervise students cannot delegate the responsibility for clinical decision making and management to the student.
-The legal and ethical responsibility for persons served remains with the certified individual.
-However, the student can, as part of the educational process, make client management recommendations and decisions pending review and approval by the supervisor.
-Further, the supervisor must inform the client or client’s family of the qualifications and credentials of the student supervisee involved in the provision of clinical services.
+The legal and ethical responsibility for persons served remains with the certified audiologist or speech-language pathologist (SLP).
+However, the student can, as part of the educational process, make client/patient management recommendations and decisions pending review and approval by the supervisor.
+Further, the supervisor must inform the client/patient or their legally authorized/appointed representative (i.e., legal guardian) of the qualifications and credentials of the student involved in the provision of clinical services.

-Differences may exist in the type and amount of supervision of student supervisees that is required for teacher certification in audiology and speech-language pathology, state licensure in the professions of audiology and speech-language pathology, and ASHA certification in audiology and speech-language pathology.
-In states where credential requirements or state licensure requirements differ from ASHA certification standards, supervised clinical experiences (including student practica for teacher licensing) will count toward or may be applied toward ASHA certification requirements only if those clinical experience hours have been supervised by ASHA-certified personnel.
+Differences may exist in the type and amount of supervision of students that is required for teacher certification, state licensure, and ASHA certification.
+In states where credential requirements or state licensure requirements differ from ASHA certification standards, supervised clinical experiences will count toward or may be applied toward ASHA certification requirements only if those clinical experience hours have been supervised by ASHA-certified personnel.

 Guidance

 ASHA-certified individuals who supervise students should possess or seek training in supervisory practice and provide supervision only in practice areas for which they possess the appropriate knowledge and skills.
-The supervisor must oversee the clinical activities and make or approve all clinical decisions to ensure that the welfare of the client is protected.
-The supervisor should inform the client or the client’s family about the supervisory relationship and the qualifications of the student supervisee.
+The supervisor must oversee the clinical activities and make or approve all clinical decisions to ensure that the welfare of the client/patient is protected.

-ASHA members and certificate holders who are engaged in the preparation, placement, and supervision of student clinicians must make reasonable efforts to ensure that direct practicum supervision is provided by professionals holding the CCC-A or CCC-SLP.
-They must inform students who engage in student practica for teacher licensing or who engage in other clinical experiences under a non-ASHA-certified supervisor that these experiences cannot be applied to ASHA certification.
-ASHA-certified personnel cannot sign for clinical practicum experiences that were actually supervised by non-ASHA-certified individuals.
-It is unethical for certificate holders to approve or sign for clinical hours for which they did not provide supervision.
+ASHA members and certificate holders who are engaged in the preparation, placement, and supervision of student clinicians must make reasonable efforts to ensure that direct supervision is provided by professionals holding the CCC-A or CCC-SLP.
+They must inform students who engage in clinical experiences under a non-ASHA-certified supervisor that these experiences cannot be applied toward ASHA certification.
+ASHA-certified personnel cannot approve clinical hours that were actually supervised by non-ASHA-certified individuals.
+It is unethical for certificate holders to approve clinical hours for which they did not provide supervision.

 ASHA Corporate Partners